Health Data Protection and Governance under the Kenya–US Health Agreement

 Under the agreement, Kenya will provide aggregated and system-level data from national digital health platforms and share programmatic and outcome data for US-supported health programs in Kenya.[8]
 The agreement enables the large-scale collection, processing, and cross-border transfer of health data, raising questions about necessity, proportionality, and accountability under Kenya’s constitutional and international human rights obligations.

-Although these clauses appear to align with domestic legal frameworks, including the Data Protection Act, 2019, and the Digital Health Act, 2023, a closer scrutiny exposes substantial gaps that give rise to serious data protection concerns.
+Although these clauses appear to align with domestic legal frameworks, including the Data Protection Act of 2019, and the Digital Health Act of 2023, a closer scrutiny exposes substantial gaps that give rise to serious data protection concerns.

 Risk of sharing personal identifiable health information

-In Kenya, health data is classified as sensitive personal information which must be processed lawfully, fairly, and transparently; collected for specific and legitimate purposes; limited to what is necessary; kept accurate and up to date; retained only for as long as necessary; and protected from unauthorized transfer outside Kenya unless adequate safeguards or the data subject’s consent are in place.[11]
+In Kenya, health data are classified as sensitive personal information that must be processed lawfully, fairly, and transparently; collected for specific and legitimate purposes; limited to what is necessary; kept accurate and up to date; retained only for as long as necessary; and protected from unauthorized transfer outside Kenya unless adequate safeguards or the data subject’s consent are in place.[11]

 The Kenya–US agreement aims to limit data sharing to aggregate-level data, which aligns with the data minimisation principle under the Data Protection Act.
 However, the framework appears to permit broad access to Kenyan health data by the United States despite the increasing risks of de-identification, especially around genomic information and longitudinal surveillance data.

 The Digital Health Act designates health data as a strategic national asset and underscores the obligation to safeguard its privacy, confidentiality, and security in information sharing and use.
-While the Kenya–US agreement affirms that Kenya retains sole ownership of the data and all associated intellectual property rights in the covered data systems, the agreement appears to cede significant control over the data to the United States, creating a risk that Kenya lacks effective mechanisms to exercise or enforce its ownership rights.
+While the Kenya–US agreement affirms that Kenya retains sole ownership of the data and all associated intellectual property rights in the covered data systems, the agreement appears to cede significant control over the data to the United States, potentially leaving Kenya without effective mechanisms to exercise or enforce those ownership rights.
 This raises concerns regarding Kenya’s ability to prevent misuse, ensure timely deletion, or regulate the incorporation of the data into secondary data sets, beyond the agreed scope and duration.

 In this context, data ownership without effective control risks becoming symbolic rather than substantive, weakening Kenya’s ability to exercise health data sovereignty.